 • Downward Dog - probably the most recognizable pose and the most essential all-rounder.
 This posture works on lengthening the spine, improving shoulder mobility, and strengthening the core.
 This is an energetic stretch and lies at the heart of almost all my flows.

 • Tree Pose - the best starting place for testing your balance.
 Tree pose has several options making it engaging for everyone and anyone.
 It can be gentle or advanced and it encourages your yoga practice to be playful.

 Andy Bedford believes that investing in an exercise bike could be a great home workout idea.
 Not only does bike riding build your glutes, but it's also a great way to do a cardio workout.
 “They are a challenging workout due to being lower body concentrated, therefore utilizing the largest muscles in the body.”
 This leads to a high calorie expenditure when used correctly and can also increase lower body strength.

 As using an exercise bike is a low impact activity, it is a brilliant tool for those with joint issues, making it a great way to exercise without hurting your knees.
 Plus, with these specialized bikes being stationary, this means that they’re incredibly accessible, so there’s no excuse not to jump on your bike if it’s raining outside!

-Andy also told Live Science that “the more advanced bikes include a variety of programmes that can be used to make a cycling workout even more effective and fun as they incorporate interval training and HIIT.”
-Andy frequently uses an exercise bike to warm up and cool down, and he even incorporates it into his current favourite HIIT workout that’s perfect for beginners.
+Andy also told Live Science that "the more advanced bikes include a variety of programs that can be used to make a cycling workout even more effective and fun as they incorporate interval training and HIIT."
+Andy frequently uses an exercise bike to warm up and cool down, and he even incorporates it into his current favorite HIIT workout that’s perfect for beginners.